Natural and Agrarian Museum

-History
+The Natural and Agrarian Museum (土地暨自然博物館; Museu Natural e Agrário) is a public museum in Seac Pai Van Park, Coloane, Macau.
 The museum was established on 21 March 1997.

-Architecture

 The museum is housed in a wooden-style little house.
 It consists of five sections, which are Geography of Macau, Farming Tools of the Islands in Olden Days, Lives of Farmers, Specimens of Animals and Specimens of Plants.